cosmos/cosmos-sdk/cosmovisor/README.md

-# Cosmos Supervisor
+# Cosmovisor

 This is a tiny shim around Cosmos SDK binaries that use the upgrade module that allows for smooth and configurable management of upgrading binaries as a live chain is upgraded, and can be used to simplify validator devops while doing upgrades or to make syncing a full node for genesis simple.
-The `supervisor` will monitor the stdout of the daemon to look for messages from the upgrade module indicating a pending or required upgrade and act appropriately.
+The `cosmovisor` will monitor the stdout of the daemon to look for messages from the upgrade module indicating a pending or required upgrade and act appropriately.
 (With better integrations possible in the future).

 ## Arguments

-`supervisor` is a shim around a native binary.
-All arguments passed to the `supervisor` command will be passed to the current daemon binary (as a subprocess).
+`cosmovisor` is a shim around a native binary.
+All arguments passed to the `cosmovisor` command will be passed to the current daemon binary (as a subprocess).
  It will return stdout and stderr of the subprocess as it's own.
 Because of that, it cannot accept any command line arguments, nor